pucheng-tan/WordFlow-wiki/Meetings/Tutorial-Meeting-3.md

 ## Agenda
 - (5 min) Overview of the package management system, how to use it
 - talking about Milestone 2
-   - going over design storyboards, domain models, system architecture, interactive diagrams, and persistent storage details
+   - talking about architecture
+   - design storyboards
+   - domain models and interactive system diagrams
    - assigning action items for Thursday and beyond

 ## Meeting Notes